Dog Supplements: Marketing Hype or Real Help?

 5. Track results.
 Log lameness or itch before/after.
 Data beats ads.

-Budget hack: Whole foods beat pills.
+Whole foods beat pills.
 Add fish oil or yogurt.
 Cheaper, real doses.

 Common Supplement Myths Busted